Mike McPhee

-Michael Joseph McPhee (born July 14, 1960) is a Canadian former professional ice hockey forward.
-He was selected in the sixth round, 124th overall, by the Montreal Canadiens in the 1980 NHL Entry Draft and won the Stanley Cup with the Canadiens in 1986.
+Michael Joseph McPhee (born July 14, 1960) is a Canadian former professional ice hockey player who played as a forward.
+He was selected in the sixth round, 124th overall, by the Montreal Canadiens in the 1980 NHL entry draft and won the Stanley Cup with the Canadiens in 1986.
 McPhee also played for the Minnesota North Stars and Dallas Stars.